swiftlang/swift-evolution/proposals/0311-task-locals.md

 but which property wrappers would have some ability to customize.
 Such feature may allow expressing the pattern necessary for task-local binding correctness without the cumbersome nesting.

-### Specialized TaskLocal Value Inheritance Semantics
+### Specialized Task-Local Value Inheritance Semantics

 Some task local values may require specialized inheritance semantics.
 The default strategy simply means that child tasks "inherit" values from their parents.
 At runtime, this is not achieved by copying, but simply performing lookups through parent tasks as well, when a `TaskLocal.Inheritance.default` inherited key is being looked up.

 Some, specialized use-cases however can declare more specific inheritance semantics.
-It is *not* encouraged to use these specialized semantics nonchalantly, and their use should always be carefully considered and given much thought as they can lead to unexpected behaviors otherwise.
+It is *not* encouraged to use these specialized semantics nonchalantly, and their use should always be carefully considered and given much thought as they can lead to unexpected behaviors.

 A `TaskLocal` type may declare an inheritance semantics by defining the static `inherit` parameter when declaring the variable: `TaskLocal(inherit: .never)`.

-The semantics default to `.default`, which are what one would expect normally -- that child tasks are able to lookup values defined in their parents, unless overriden in that specific child.
+The semantics default to `.default`, which are what one would expect normally -- that child tasks are able to lookup values defined in their parents, unless overridden in that specific child.
 We will discuss the exact semantics of lookups in depth in [Reading task-local values](#reading-task-local-values).

 In this proposal, we introduce two additional inheritance semantics: `.never` and `.alwaysBestEffort`: